PrateekBhandari07/FRONTEND-AI-W/README.md

-# FRONTEND-HWI
+# FRONTEND-AI-W
-Frontend of HWI
+Frontend of AI-W
 # Blindspot – Ethical AI Marketing Platform

 **BlindSpot** is an AI-driven platform that enables marketers, data scientists, and compliance officers to build **ethically sound, transparent, and fair marketing campaigns**.
 It bridges the gap between performance-driven strategies and responsible AI practices.